tag/msis-prep/docs/statistics.md

 !!! note "Nice to have"
     All of these examples can be completed using Excel.
 Being able to use statistical tools like SPSS, MatLab, or R is a bonus.

-    Once you have completed the prerequisites for [Computer Programming](/programming/), you are encouraged to apply these concepts in Python .
+    Once you have completed the prerequisites for [Computer Programming](/programming/), you are encouraged to apply these concepts in Python.

 ## Major concepts